Billions of bugs: Meet the cicada chasers trailing Brood X

 Now he's a go-to expert who runs Cicada Mania, an extensive online resource for all things cicada.
 He's administrator for a Facebook cicada discussion and study group with more than 700 members, and he knows fellow cicada enthusiasts around the country.

-When Mogzai's in active cicada-chasing mode, he'll spend up to seven hours a day focused on the insects.
+When Mozgai's in active cicada-chasing mode, he'll spend up to seven hours a day focused on the insects.
 He's even created his own app to collect data on the creatures.

 "They almost have a personality," he says.
 "Because they're a bit bigger, you can see their whole face.
 When they first emerge, they're very timid, so you can pick them up and interact with them."